The French’s green bean casserole is a holiday staple that’ll have everyone licking the pan!

 To make ahead, microwave and assemble the ingredients in the casserole, but skip the toppings.

-Cover the casserole with plastic wrap and foil and refrigerate for up to 48 hours or freeze for up to two weeks.
+Cover the casserole with plastic wrap and foil and refrigerate for up to 48 hours or freeze for up to 2 weeks.

 If refrigerated, thaw at room temperature for 30 minutes, add the toppings, and bake as instructed.